 Our system aims at fully automated honeypot deployment.
 First step is the analysis of the incoming traffic.
 This data helps us to obtain "Security Measure" which is a metric showing how endangered the particular device is.
 Next step is to deploy honeypots according to probabilistic model which uses Game Theory for maximizing the cost for attackers.
 Final step is evaluation of the strategy and visualization.
 Currently, there are two available visualizations:

 - Local data (Data from individual routers showing the metric of the device.
 Available only for the user)

-- The big picture - Aggregated data from all routers showing the impact of the collective defence strategy - Kibana dashboard available with credentials:
+- The big picture - Aggregated data from all routers showing the impact of the collective defence strategy - Kibana dashboard

 Components of Ludus system